The directors present their report and financial statements for the year ended 31 October 2019.

-The principal activity of the Company continued to be that of independent financial advisers and investment managers.
+The principal activity of the Group continued to be that of independent financial advisers and investment managers.

 Results and dividends

-The Company continues to invest in its digital footprint to improve the service to both clients and AFH advisers whilst enabling greater efficiency in its administration.
-This digitalisation of both the advice and investment service is also expected to open new market channels to future clients who embrace digital and mobile technology.
+The Group continues to invest in its digital footprint technology including to improve the service to both clients and AFH advisers whilst enabling greater efficiency in its administration.
+Digitalisation of both the advice and investment service is also expected to open new market channels to future clients who embrace digital and mobile technology.